amethyst/amethyst/README.md

 ### Other

-See your distribution specific installation process for the equivalent dependencies.
+See your distribution-specific installation process for the equivalent dependencies.

 Please note that you need to have a functional graphics driver installed.
-If you get a panic about the renderer unable to create the context when trying to run an example, faulty driver installation can be the issue.
+If you get a panic about the renderer unable to create the context when trying to run an example, a faulty driver installation could be the issue.

 ## Building Documentation